hjmegens/hjmegens.github.io/_posts/2021-11-10-MPF-1B-remake.md

 | 20 | C7 | 470pF | 1 ||||||
 | 21 | C1-5/8/10 | 104 (0,1uF) | 7 |||||||

-The third chip that was something to think about was the ROM.
+The third chip that required some consideration was the ROM.
 The original MPF-1B makes use of the 2532.
 I have a few of these lying around, so I wouldn't need to buy any.
 But I haven't found a modern programmer that can program the 2532.
 The biggest problem is that programming requires 25V.
 Using the 2532 in a MPF-1B remake would therefore be very impractical.
 In the MPF-1 there is a set of jumpers you can set though to switch between ROM types, so you can use another ROM, the 2732.
-That does, however, involve cutting some traces too.
-Emilio, for his design, had already taken care of all this - his MPF-1 recreation uses the 2732 as standard!
+That does, however, involve cutting some traces.
+In the design of the remake Emilio had already taken care of all this - the MPF-1 recreation uses the 2732 as standard!
 Brilliant!
-Although I have a few of the 2732 lying around, I still decided in the end to buy a bunch.
+Although I have a few of the 2732 lying around, I still decided in the end to buy some.
 The reason is that the 2732 I owned can only be programmed at 21V.
 I have an older verions of the TL866 programmer, the TL866A, that can do it, but my more recent TL866II+ can't.
-The [NMC27C32BQ](https://pdf1.alldatasheet.com/datasheet-pdf/view/85625/NSC/NMC27C32BQ.html) is a 2732 version that is still widely available while being programmable at a much lower voltage (12.5V).
+The [NMC27C32BQ](https://pdf1.alldatasheet.com/datasheet-pdf/view/85625/NSC/NMC27C32BQ.html) is a 2732 version that is still widely available, while being programmed at a much lower voltage (12.5V).
 Having this type of 2732 as the basis for my project should make me less relying on ROM programmers that are difficult to find (the TL866A no longer being manufactured).

 As the PCBs and components started to come in, the moment to start building came near.
 There were still a few components on their way, such as for instance the audio connectors, but everything that was essential for basic operation was there.

 One of the nice features of not having any build instructions is that you really have to pay attention to the schematics.
 What goes where?
 And why?
-This really makes you wonder about how parts of the circuit really work.
+This really makes you wonder how different parts of the MPF-1B work.
 For instance, the CPU clock is running at bout 1.79 Mhz, but the crystal is just under 3.58 Mhz - how is the frequency halved, and why?
 I decided to replicate the clock circuitry on a breadboard to find out (more details in a later post, maybe).
 As a bonus, the breadboarded circuit provided a nice tester for the crystal before soldering that in.

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF_remake/20210926_134207_.jpg?raw=true" alt="fig1" style="width: 300px;"/>
 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF_remake/clock_mpf.png?raw=true" alt="fig1" style="width: 300px;"/>

 I also wasn't completely sure whether the LED displays would work - Emilio had recommended a certain LED display but they hadn't come in yet.
 I had a few common cathode displays lying around but were they the right type?
-I also was wondering about the values of some of the resistor arrays - investigating my ailing MPF-1B I noted some pretty sharkfins on the scope, which likely resulted from fairly high pullup resistor values.
+I also was considering the values of some of the resistor arrays - investigating my ailing MPF-1B I noted some pretty sharkfins on the scope, which likely resulted from fairly high pullup resistor values.
 Could be interesting to play with these values?
 So, apart from the ICs I also socketed the displays, resistor arrays, and even the transistors.
-I'm planning on making maybe one or two more - I got the minimum number of boards per order, which is 5.
-So, the first build could also be used as a sort of an experiment.
+This first build therefore allows for some experimentation before I build another one.

-I soldered everything together, which was quite a bit of work, one evening and one morning.
+Assembling the board was quite a bit of work, one evening and one morning.
 I'm not that fast and I check every component as much as I can e.g. with a component tester for resistors, caps, LEDs, diodes, and transistors.
 The smaller ICs and 6116 RAM were tested with my [ Awesome Chiptester Pro](https://8bit-museum.de/sonstiges/hardware-projekte/hardware-projekte-chip-tester-english/).
 And the CPU was tested in a minimal RC2014 setup.
 I also tested all keyboard buttons, all 36, before soldering.

 Assembly went well, but there were few small hickups.
 The only one to note, though, is that in retrospect I should have chosen better quality sockets for the larger ICs.
 After soldering the sockets in, it already was apparent that the individual metal sockets were not all level.
 I should have paid better attention, but this has never occured to me before.
 The sockets used for this project certainly were the cheap kind.
 At one point I wanted to replace the CPU, tried to pull it out but one of the legs wat really stuck in the socket.
 In trying to get it unstuck I accidentally broke of the leg of the CPU.
 Doh!
 The price of going cheap.

 A few other components had not arrived yet - the audio sockets and the speaker.
 The speaker is important because the MPF likes to talk to you.
 Beeps of 1000 and 2000 hz is how it speaks.
 I cannibalized an other project for a speaker that was too big but would do for now, while waiting for my teensy 23mm wide speakers to arrive from China.
 The audio sockets on the other hand could wait.

 And the build was completed!
 Now all I needed to do was prepare the ROM.
+I programmed it with the monitor binary I created in [the previous post](https://hjmegens.github.io/2021-11-08-Micro-Professor-1B/).

 ```